Read Elizabeth Anscombe with voice, context, and method in the same frame.

 It changes the inquiry by treating this as central: the argument that intention is not an inner glow behind action, but part of how action is described, explained, and made intelligible.
 Once that is seen, the familiar question is no longer quite the same question.

-No. Intention is a pressure point.
-It tells you where ordinary explanation has become too lazy, too confident, or too small.
+Exactly.
+Intention is a pressure point.
+It shows where ordinary explanation has become too lazy, too confident, or too small.

 Prompt 3: Imagine a dialogue between Elizabeth Anscombe and a philosophically serious interlocutor probing the structure of the view.